What is IFT? & What does it mean

 4 pole interferential works by putting two signals into the tissue at slightly different frequencies.
 Where they cross over, the two signals “interfere” to produce a lower frequency, therapeutic current.
 In theory, this interference current is generated in the pattern shown in the diagram.
 In practice, the tissues do not conduct uniformly, so the currents rarely interfere in the expected target area.
 Therapists commonly use moveable electrodes to “hunt” for the best electrode positions.

-This is a real problem for unskilled home use.
-Many patients find just positioning and connecting up four electrodes a problem, without having to optimise the position.
+This is a slight issue for un-trained home use.
+Many patients find just positioning and connecting up to four electrodes a problem, without having to optimise the position.

 Some expensive machines use vectored fields.
 These are a partial solution to this problem as they constantly move the interference zone around the volume between the electrodes, but this means that treatment is only delivered to the affected area for part of the treatment time.

-In Bipolar mode, the Ultima IF 4160 overcomes these problems
+In Bipolar mode, the Flexistim overcomes these problems

-Early IFT units used analogue circuits, and were limited in the waveforms they could produce.
-The Ultima IF 4160 uses digital waveform generation to produce true sinusoidal bipolar IFT.
-This uses a 4000 Hz carrier wave, but delivers an amplitude modulated, low frequency signal to the whole area between the electrodes - not just the interference pattern.
+Early IFT units used analogue circuits and were limited in the waveforms they could produce.
+The Flexistim & Flexistim IF uses digital waveform generation to produce true sinusoidal bipolar IFT.
+This uses a 4000 Hz carrier wave but delivers an amplitude modulated, low-frequency signal to the whole area between the electrodes - not just the interference pattern.

 Effects of Interference Frequencies